FormidableLabs/victory-docs/src/screens/docs/components/common-props/ecology.md

  ]}
 ```

-**note:** Elements that render only one element for a given dataset (_e.g._ `VictoryArea`) will use the special `eventKey` "all" rather than refering to data be index.
+**note:** Elements that render only one element for a given dataset (_e.g._ `VictoryArea`) will use the special `eventKey` "all" rather than refering to data by index.
 Refer to individual API docs for additinal caveats

 ```js
 events: PropTypes.arrayOf(PropTypes.shape({